anindyabhadra/RT_SPD/README.md

   --out rt_langevin_wishart_mixture.png
 ```

-## Removing cached files and cleanup
+## Removing the virtual environment and cleanup

 To remove cached files, from the repository root run: